 Weronika Murek takes her readers to a world they find familiar.
-We recognize the habits of its inhabitants, the interiors and spaces they people—have we been there…?
+We recognise the habits of its inhabitants, the interiors and spaces they people – have we been there…?
 We try to figure out where we are, what era this is.
-Something tells us, though we are never quite certain, that it might be countryside in communist times.
+Something tells us, though we are never quite certain, that it might be the countryside in communist times.
 Or a small town?
-Or perhaps the capital? (…) I can imagine Murek winding this huge machinery, the stage starts rotating, Murek is in control of all its elements.
-Every bit—every bolt, engine, lever—is well oiled.
+Or perhaps the capital? […] I can imagine Murek winding this huge machinery; the stage starts rotating, Murek is in control of all its elements.
+Every bit – every bolt, engine, lever – is well-oiled.
 Each works with precision, fast and briskly.
 Sparks fly.
 The world comes to life.

-Mistress of the short form, renowned for jump cuts in subject, playful syntax, shifts of register from colloquial to philosophical, in the award-winning Obsoletki (Born Sleeping) Justyna Bargielska examines the landscape of quotidian existence, our disappointments and humiliations.
-With an unflinching eye she focuses on mortality in the midst of everyday life, including that of women confronted by the still birth of a child.
-These are short pieces forming an entire narrative shot through with flashes of lyricism, humor, despair and even exaltation.
+In the award-winning Obsoletki (Born Sleeping), Justyna Bargielska – a mistress of the short form renowned for jump cuts in subject, playful syntax, shifts of register from colloquial to philosophical – examines the landscape of quotidian existence, our disappointments and humiliations.
+With an unflinching eye, she focuses on mortality in the midst of everyday life, including that of women confronted by the still birth of a child.
+These are short pieces forming an entire narrative shot through with flashes of lyricism, humour, despair and even exaltation.

 14 Curious Facts about Polish Literature

 Why translate it?
 According to Literary Salon (contributed by Maria Jastrzębska):